muggy8/improbable/from-me-to-me/agPESRsG.md

 Even at the speeds they were going, Phanna moved with a sense of ease and freedom.

+Even though the persuers were made up of some of the most skilled members of the elves, chasing Phanna with what should have been home terf advantage was still somehow incredibly dificult.

 Phanna's persuers were all barely able to keep pace and follow Phanna but alas, the mad dash came to an end at the base of a cliff.

 "Hello there, do you have an appointment with me" Phanna asked jokingly.

 Although Phanna seemed to be the only person around at first, it didn't take long for others to show up.

-"You seem to be quite perceptive" Patricia joked back.
+- "You seem to be quite perceptive" Patricia, the leader of the persuers, joked back.

 "You don't seem to be very good assassins.
 Revealing yourselves, even if your cover is blown, isn't really the best idea."
 Phanna scolded without event turning around to address the group